AIF Taxation in India: Rules, Rates, and Investor Guide (2025)

 Why This Matters for Portfolio Planning

-• If you’re in a high personal tax bracket, Category I & II may still be attractive due to pass-through capital gains treatment.
+• If you’re in a high personal tax bracket, Category I & II can still be attractive due to pass-through and character retention of capital gains/interest/dividends.

-• Category III might suit those prioritising absolute returns over tax efficiency.
+• Category III suits investors prioritising absolute returns over individual tax optimisation.

 Tax Compliance & Reporting for Investors (Resident & NRI)